dart-lang/language/working/augmentation-libraries/feature-specification.md

 #### Members

-A class declaration stack, *C*, of a one non-augmenting and zero or more augmenting class declarations, defines an *augmented interface* (member signatures) and *augmented implementation* (instance members declarations) based on the individual syntactic declarations.
+A class declaration stack, *C*, of an introductory declaration and zero or more augmenting declarations, defines an *augmented interface* (member signatures) and *augmented implementation* (instance members declarations) based on the individual syntactic declarations.